anishkothari/catalog/README.md

 This is project #3 of Udacity's Full-Stack Nanodegree program.

-This project runs on the Flask web framework using Python 2.7.
+This app has CRUD functionality and runs on the Flask web framework using Python 2.7 with a PostgreSQL database.
 Features include Google sign-in and the ability to create, read, update and delete items from the database.
 There are JSON endpoints as well.

 To run:
 1. Clone this repository locally